How to Clean a Whirlpool Dishwasher

 dishwasher vent after cleaning

-Step 3: Remove and clean dishwasher filter
+Step 3: Remove and clean the dishwasher filter.

 bottom of a dishwasher

 This is going to be a little different on every model, but there will be a filter somewhere in your dishwasher to catch bigger food particles and any built-up gunk and grime left on dishes.
-Catching this debris makes sure the water lines to your dishwasher don't become clogged - very important!
-Mine is below the bottom rack (in a Whirlpool).

 bottom of a dishwasher